 The numerical groundwater flow model for the Kapiti Coast was used to assess the sustainability of the current groundwater abstractions and to develop allocation options for the Otaki groundwater management zone.
-Full details of the model and the calibration process are provided by Gyopari et al (2014).
+Full details of the model and the calibration process are provided by Gyopari, Mzila and Hughes (2012).
 The model has been principally used to evaluate the cumulative effects of abstraction on the surface water environment and coastal drawdown in developing options.